Tamar Peretz: Academic and research activities

 Peretz is a lecturer in oncology at the Hebrew University School of Medicine.
 In 1992 she was appointed senior lecturer, in 1996 associate professor, and in 2006 full professor.

 Peretz holds the Lawrence Schecht Chair in Oncology.
 She has won dozens of research grants and has published (in collaboration with other researchers) 140 articles in scientific journals and dozens of other publications.

-In 2005–2009 Peretz chaired the Committee for Clinical Studies at the Hebrew University School of Medicine, and from 2009 shewas Deputy Dean of Teaching Affairs.
+In 2005–2009 Peretz chaired the Committee for Clinical Studies at the Hebrew University School of Medicine, and from 2009 she was Deputy Dean of Teaching Affairs.

 Peretz is a member of many medical associations in Israel and around the world, including the American Clinical Oncology Association, the European Association for Cancer Research and the Israeli Association of Women Physicians.
 She lectures in academic and other forums.

 Peretz is active in various professional and public associations.
 Among other things, she is a member of the National Council of Oncology and a member of the Central Committee of the Israel Medical Association.

 In 2011 Peretz was one of the candidates for the position of director general of Hadassah Medical Center.
 In June 2014, she was appointed interim director of Hadassah Hospitals.
 She ended her position in February 2016.
 In 2020, she retired from her position as director of the Sharett Institute of Oncology.

 Since 2019 Peretz has been researching and developing solutions for breast cancer that incorporate cannabis.
 Thus, Professor Peretz joined the medical committee of the Kanashur company and also collaborates in the development of similar drugs at the Kanbotek company.

 Peretz received the Yakir Yerushalayim Prize for 2004.
 She is married and a mother of two.